UrfanAlvany/AI-FOOBAR/README.md

 - Register or log in using the Clerk authentication.
 - Interact with the various features and UI components.
 - Select OpenAi from navigation
+- Please note: First time rendering the OpenAi page can be take some seconds...